Rabninja/Code-Scrambler/README.md

+## Code Scrambler
+This project was created for educational means.
+It is used to created 'scrambled' code so that other's can piece the code back together.
+It's not intended to be used as an advanced obfuscator but rather a simple educational utility.

 ### FLAGS
 * **-file** - Specifies the location of the code to scramble.
   * If the path is a directory, then each file will be scrambled.